-Optionally set the device priority of the cluster FortiGate.
-Each FortiGate in a cluster can have a different device priority.
-During HA negotiation, the FortiGate with the highest device priority usually becomes the primary unit.
+Optionally set the device priority of the cluster FortiGate unit.
+Each FortiGate unit in a cluster can have a different device priority.
+During HA negotiation, the FortiGate unit with the highest device priority usually becomes the primary unit.

-In a virtual cluster configuration, each cluster FortiGate can have two different device priorities, one for each virtual cluster.
-During HA negotiation, the FortiGate with the highest device priority in a virtual cluster becomes the primary FortiGate for that virtual cluster.
+In a virtual cluster configuration, each cluster FortiGate unit can have two different device priorities, one for each virtual cluster.
+During HA negotiation, the FortiGate unit with the highest device priority in a virtual cluster becomes the primary FortiGate unit for that virtual cluster.

 Changes to the device priority are not synchronized.
 You can accept the default device priority when first configuring a cluster.